Miro0o/Docs-Notes/CS/🔑 CS_Core/Database/Database.md

-> :bulb: For Cloud Native Database, go to  [CNCF Project](../../Software Engineering/☁️ CNCF/CNCF.md) and find more !!
+> :bulb: For Cloud Native Database, go to [Cloud Native](../../🌁 Cloud Native/Cloud Native.md) and find more !!